VisTrails/VisTrails/doc/usersguide/controlflow.rst

 .. topic:: Next Step!

-  Next, select another ``PythonSource`` module and open its configuration dialog too.
+  Next, select one of the ``PythonSource`` modules and open its configuration dialog.
 One input port named "Structure", of type ``String``, and one output port named "Is_ID", of type ``Boolean``, must be added, as well as the code below:

 .. code-block:: python
    :linenos: